 I am a health sociologist who examines the links between health choices and broader social and political ideas.
 I have studied the choice to be screened, the choices that farmers make to try and stay healthy, and the choice made by people with chronic illness to participate in chronic disease self management research.
-Together with colleagues at University, my current ARC Discovery Project examines how people exercise choice in the contemporary Australian health care system.

 I am a member of The Australian Sociological Association (TASA).